YouBase/white-paper/conclusion.md

 8. A universal set of addresses.
 Using a public-private key hierarchy for data access provides for a universal address to read or write information based on an individual’s HD Wallet.
 A physician's office could send secure patient information to fulfill Meaningful Use requirements, for example.

-9. Private longitudinal tracking of everything.
-All transactions are timestamped, so all records can become a longitudinal record.
+9. Private longitudinal tracking.
+All transactions are time-stamped, so all records can become a longitudinal record.

 10. Security.
 Encryption by default.

 11. Personal data as a service.
-Have an API to share what you want with whom you want.
+Opens the door to have an API to share what you want with whom you want.